-We are now accepting submissions for Genesis, the eleventh installment of our biennial choreographic competition.
-The production will be presented at the historic Pabst Theater in downtown Milwaukee, February 8-11, 2024.
+We are now accepting submissions for Genesis 2026, the eleventh installment of our biennial choreographic competition.
+The production will be presented at the historic Pabst Theater in downtown Milwaukee, March 13-15, 2026

-THREE CHOREOGRAPHERS will be selected by Artistic Director Michael Pink to create a 20-minute work using eight Company dancers for a minimum of 75 hours of rehearsal time.
+Artistic Director Michael Pink will select three choreographers to create a 20-minute work using eight Company dancers for a minimum of 75 hours of rehearsal time.
 Transportation to Milwaukee, Wisconsin, along with hotel lodging and daily per diem, will be provided.

 The winner will receive a cash prize of $5,000 plus a commission to create a new piece for Milwaukee Ballet at a mutually agreeable time.
 The other two choreographers will receive $3,000 each.